wearesort/sort-wearesort/_our-blog/2019-01-03-prepare-for-no-deal-brexit-with-sort.md

 date: 2019-01-03T09:45:55.830Z
 published: true
 author: Andy Tinker-Switzer
-intro: >-
+---
 At Sort, we’ve proven that our unique outcome delivery approach is ideally suited for preparing organisations for the potential impacts of Brexit well before March 2019 (be it hard/soft/managed/unmanaged).

 For the past 9 months, we have been helping teams within a Central Government department prepare critical operations for the potential impacts of a “no-deal” Brexit using this approach.

 Here’s what this has involved…
----

 ## Planning for uncertainty

 Using our agile, outcome-lead approach, we collaborated with the department’s team and engaged with relevant local stakeholders to understand their needs for maintaining their operational capability when the UK leaves the EU.